rensandao/CarND-Term1-P4-Advanced_lane_finding-Wei/README.md

 #### 1. Provide an example of a distortion-corrected image.

-After obtaining objpoints and imgpoints based on different referenced direction, we can using these points to carlibrate distorted images.
-Here is result:
+After obtaining objpoints and imgpoints based on different referenced direction, we can use these points to carlibrate distorted images.
+Here is a result:

 <img src="./output_images/undistorted2.png" width="600px">